 Early morning is a busy time at Bwindi Community Hospital.
-On every day of the week ambulances are moving out of the gate taking our teams into the surrounding villages.
+On every day of the week ambulances and motorcycles are moving out of the gate taking our teams into the surrounding villages.
 Doctors and nurses cannot realistically hope to improve health in the community by waiting in a Hospital for sick people to arrive on stretchers.
 In order to make a real impact on overall community health, we have to be in every village, every church and every school, engaging with people in their own environment.

 Bwindi Community Hospital is much more than just a Hospital where sick people stay to receive treatment.
 Our community teams make up a large part of the services provided by the Hospital.
 They: